G-CHVR/Language_detection_app/README.md

 # Deploy ML models with FastAPI, Docker, and Heroku

 This project demonstrates how to deploy machine learning models using FastAPI, Docker, and Heroku.
+The current app is deployed at : https://language-detection-app-12-3ae1e3dea495.herokuapp.com.

 ## 1. Develop and Save the Model with Google Colab